2012 KNVB Cup final

-The 2012 KNVB Cup Final was a football match between PSV Eindhoven and Heracles Almelo that took place on 8 April 2012 at De Kuip, Rotterdam.
+The 2012 KNVB Cup final was a football match between PSV Eindhoven and Heracles Almelo that took place on 8 April 2012 at De Kuip, Rotterdam.
 It was the final match of the 2011–12 KNVB Cup competition and the 94th Dutch Cup final.

-PSV Eindhoven beat Heracles Almelo 3–0 and won their 9th and most recent KNVB Cup trophy.
+PSV Eindhoven beat Heracles Almelo 3–0 and won their 9th KNVB Cup trophy.

-This match was also Heracles Almelo's first and only appearance in a KNVB Cup final in their club's entire history.
+This match was also Heracles Almelo's first and, as of 2026, only appearance in a KNVB Cup final in their club's entire history.